emilyylin/semantic-drift/README.md

 Modern AI detectors rely heavily on signals like **perplexity** and **burstiness** to distinguish human and AI generated text.
 But these often ignore how meaning evolves through a piece

 This project explores whether **semantic drift** can serve as a complementary signal for detection.
-In 2024, Meta published a paper called [A Study of Semantic Drift in Text Generation] (https://ai.meta.com/research/publications/know-when-to-stop-a-study-of-semantic-drift-in-text-generation/).
+In 2024, Meta published a paper called [A Study of Semantic Drift in Text Generation](https://ai.meta.com/research/publications/know-when-to-stop-a-study-of-semantic-drift-in-text-generation/).
 This paper covers factual drift, which checks for eventual logic decay.
 Accroding to Meta, AI generated text tends to experience factual drift after ~50 atomic facts.

 ## Data
-Two matched samples (AI vs human) writing about the same topic: [“Why can’t we read anymore?”] (https://hughmcguire.medium.com/why-can-t-we-read-anymore-503c38c131fe) from Medium.
+Two matched samples (AI vs human) writing about the same topic: [“Why can’t we read anymore?”](https://hughmcguire.medium.com/why-can-t-we-read-anymore-503c38c131fe) from Medium.

 To create something similar, I prompted Gemini:
 > "Write a ~2200 word personal essay reflecting on why it’s become harder for people to engage deeply with books and long-form reading.
 Don’t reference specific articles.
 Instead, explore the psychological and cultural effects of digital tech, using original examples and a reflective tone like a thoughtful blog post was prompted to Gemini."